vasalgadog/SoftServe-flasktest/README.md

 This project runs with ``Python 3.10.12`` and Flask ``3.1.0``.

 ## Description
-This API it's a simple collection of pokemons where you can add, delete and update pokemon on your pokemon bag (where you can keep 6 pokemons) and on your computer (where you can keep more pokemons).
+This API it's a simple collection of Pokémon where you can add, delete and update Pokémon on your pokébag (where you can keep 6 Pokémon) and on your computer (where you can keep more Pokémon).

 ## Installation
 Duplicate the ``.env.example`` file and rename it to ``.env``.
 Then, fill the variables with your values.
 Finally, run the following commands: